-- 1. No mineral reserve calculations have been undertaken.
+1. No mineral reserve calculations have been undertaken.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.

-See "Cautionary Note Concerning Reserve and Resource Estimates". - 2.
-Numbers are rounded to reflect the fact that an Estimate of Resources is being reported as stipulated by JORC 2012.
+2. Numbers are rounded to reflect the fact that an Estimate of Resources is being reported as stipulated by JORC 2012.
 Rounding of numbers may result in differences in calculated totals and averages.
-All tonnes are metric tonnes. - 3.
-Zn equivalent calculations were based on 3 year trailing average price statistics obtained from the London Metal Exchange and London Bullion Market Association giving an average Zn price of US\$2,780/t, Pb price of US\$2,200/t and Ag price of US\$16.4/oz.
+All tonnes are metric tonnes.

+- 3. Zn equivalent calculations were based on 3 year trailing average price statistics obtained from the London Metal Exchange and London Bullion Market Association giving an average Zn price of US\$2,680/t, Pb price of US\$2,100/t and Ag price of US\$16.2/oz.
 Recovery and selling factors were incorporated into the calculation of Zn Eq values.
-It is the Company's opinion that all the elements included in the metal equivalents calculation (Zinc, Lead and Silver) have a reasonable potential to be recovered and sold. - 4.
-Zn Eq (PbAg)% is the calculated Zn equivalent incorporating silver credits as well as lead and is the parameter used to define the cut-off grade used for reporting resources (Zn Eq (PbAg)% = Zn + Pb0.935 + Ag0.018). - 5.
-Zn Eg is the calculated Zn equivalent using lead credits and does not include silver credits (Zn Eg = Zn + Pb0.935). - The mineral resource estimate set out above for the zinc, lead and silver mineralization in the Toral project area is based on a 3D geologic model and wireframe restricted block model that integrated the exploration work on the Toral project up to 30 September 2019.
-The block model used uniform cell size of 50x4x50m to best suit the orientation of the mineralisation and sample spacing.
+It is the Company's opinion that all the elements included in the metal equivalents calculation (zinc, lead and silver) have a reasonable potential to be recovered and sold. - 4.
+Zn Eq (PbAg)% is the calculated Zn equivalent incorporating silver credits as well as lead and is the parameter used to define the cutoff grade used for reporting resources (Zn Eq (PbAg)% = Zn + Pb0.926 + Ag0.019). - 5.
+Zn Eq is the calculated Zn equivalent using lead credits and does not include silver credits (Zn Eq = $Zn + Pb^{}0.926$). - 6.
+The Mineral Resource Estimate set out above for the zinc, lead and silver mineralisation in the Toral project area is based on a 3D geologic model and wireframe restricted block model that integrated the exploration work on the Toral project up to 21 January 2020.
+The block model used uniform cell size of 25x10x25m to best suit the orientation of the mineralisation and sample spacing.
 The block model was rotated by 20° in plan view to best match the trend of mineralisation.
 Sub cells were applied to better fit the wireframe solid models and preserve accurate volume as much as possible.
 Cells were interpolated at the parent block scale using an Ordinary Kriging. - 7.
-Top cuts were applied to the composite assay grades for 20% Zn, 17% Pb and 125 g/t Ag, any value above the top cut value was reduced to that grade. - 8.
-The Indicated and Inferred mineral resource category for the Toral zinc-lead-silver project set out in the above table (at cutoff grades >4% Zn Equivalent) comply with the resource definitions as described in Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
+Following statistical analysis and assessment of the updated assay composite database top cuts of 125g/t Ag were applied to the data.
+No top cuts were applied for Zn or Pb. - 8.
+The Indicated and Inferred mineral resource category for the Toral zinc-lead-silver project set out in the above table (at cut-off grades >4% Zn Equivalent) comply with the resource definitions as described in the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
 The JORC Code, 2012 Edition.
-Prepared by: The Joint Ore Reserves Committee of The Australasian Institute of Mining and Metallurgy, Australian Institute of Geoscientists and Minerals Council of Australia (JORC) - 9.
-The tonnes and grades reported at a cut-off grade of 3% Zn equivalent are below the economic cut-off grade of 4% and as such should not be considered mineral resources, they are shown here for comparison purposes only.
+Prepared by: The Joint Ore Reserves Committee of The Australasian Institute of Mining and Metallurgy, Australian Institute of Geoscientists and Minerals Council of Australia (JORC).

+9. The tonnes and grades reported at a cut-off grade of 3% Zn equivalent are below the economic cut-off grade of 4% and as such should not be considered mineral resources, they are shown here for comparison purposes only